-Standing Puddle of Water Near a Wall:
+Standing Puddle of Water Near a Wall

-Discoloration in the Wall:
+Discoloration in the Wall

-Change in Wall Texture:
+Change in Wall Texture

-Mold or Mildew on Wall:
+Mold or Mildew on the Wall

-If the leaks in the wall for a long while, the indoors of the house will start smelling musty.
+If the leak is in the wall for a long while, the entirety of your home or business will start smelling musty.

 Increased Water Bills